 If you have started a B2B wholesale business on Shopify, do not just run your store in a traditional way.
 Try the app and find potential.
 This app was an example; choose an app according to your business type.

-Making mistakes in a new business is always common, and when it is about an eCommerce business, then the chances of making mistakes reach a peak.
+Making mistakes in a new business is always common, and when it is about an eCommerce business, the chances of making mistakes reach a peak.
 To avoid major Shopify business errors, underline the mistakes mentioned so you can run a smooth, profitable business at Shopify from the beginning.